waku-org/specs/informational/req-res-reliability.md

 #### Pool of reliable service nodes
 Light node should maintain a pool of reliable service nodes for each protocol.
-In case service node fails to serve protocol request from a light node 3 times - light node should drop connection to it and a new service node should be connected and added to the pool instead.
+In case service node [fails](./req-res-reliability.md#definitions) to serve protocol request from a light node 3 times - light node should drop connection to it and a new service node should be connected and added to the pool instead.
-Service node failure can mean various things depending on the protocol in use.
-For LightPush we advice so refer to [error codes](../standards/core/lightpush.md#examples-of-possible-error-codes) and consider request a failure when it is clear that service node cannot serve any future request, for example when service node does not have any peers to relay and returns `NO_PEERS_TO_RELAY`.
-For Filter we consider service node failing when it cannot serve subscribe or ping request with OK status.

 #### Selection of discovered service nodes
 During discovery light node should filter out service nodes based on preferences before establishing connection.